Name: Meeo Letlind

 -can only be known once she herself has played her hand of cards, as it were – most will never know.

 And there you have it.
-Some say she’s the incarnation of ultimate evil within The Omniverse, but most just consider her an exceptionally different knight among Rayda’s Knights.
+Some say she’s the incarnation of ultimate evil within The Omniverse, but most just consider her an exceptionally different member among Rayda’s Knights.
 Theories abound, but there’s not anyone in existence but her that understand what her real story is – at least, that’s what I believe.

 She has many secrets, but that also makes her wonderful company for tea.